freealise/freealise.github.io/draft/music_origin.md

 - Miriam Wilbury & Co, Vol.2 ($40000)
 (paper + album peer review by Anneli for credibility)
-documentary music (pitch variation or other natural patterns if instrumental), also documentary (prayer) or sci-fi (potential prophecy) lyrics
+documentary music (speech or other natural patterns if instrumental), also documentary (prayer) or sci-fi (potential prophecy) lyrics
 Antarctic folk (ask the researchers) ?